GroggyOtter/AHK_Hot_View/README.md

 # Hot View

 A class for AHK v2 that allows you to view the active hotkeys and hotstrings in the current script.
 Either hotkeys, hotstrings, or both can be displayed in a gui.
+The gui can be clicked and dragged around.

 Properties:
 * `hot_view.show_coords` - An object containing and `x` and `y` property.